 WHAT DOES ACCOMMODATION INCLUDE?

-- The 3 meals, during your stay in the volunteer program.
+- 2 meals (breakfast and dinner), during your stay in the volunteer program.

 - Laundry area for hand-washing.

 - WiFi is available in hostels (may have cuts).
 Volunteers can have their own Internet by buying a SIM card at the market.